Strange Bedfellows: Find Out Who Todd Chrisley Of ‘Chrisley Knows Best’ Considers His ‘Best Friend’!

 “I have to say I love how he’s always been there for me and my family,” she said.

-This sentiment was confirmed on Twitter by Kim’s daughter, Brielle Biermann, who wrote, “Todd has always been there for me and my family” on the popular social media site.
+This sentiment was confirmed on Twitter by Kim’s daughter, Brielle Biermann, who wrote, “Todd has always been there for me and my family.”

 This prompted Todd to write back that he “always will be.
 Love you always.”

 More Chrisley Knows Best from the Inquisitr